pcjacobse/trafficlink/README.md

 The application collects trafficlink data from <http://www.trafficlink-online.nl/trafficlinkdata/wegdata/TrajectSensorsNH.GeoJSON> every 5 minutes.

-To view the visualised data goto <http://localhost:8082/> or if deployed remotely <http://remoteserver:8082/>
+To view the visualised data go to <http://localhost:8082/> or if deployed remotely <http://remoteserver:8082/>

 ### Setup